timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 *How do you create an object in JavaScript?
 What are some ways to add or modify properties of an object?*

-### destructuring
+### Modern JavaScript and destructuring

-Can you explain how object destructuring works?
-Provide an example.
+*Can you explain how object destructuring works?
+Provide an example.*

 ```js
 // Destructuring the object